our team

 Makietha Gross

-House Manager
+Resource Navigator and House Manager

 As House Manager at WomenFirst, I’m committed to creating a stable, substance-free, and supportive environment for women transitioning out of incarceration.
 I work closely with WomenFirst staff and community partners to maintain a safe, healthy home where participants can focus on rebuilding their lives.
 From administering random drug screenings to conducting weekly house meetings and coordinating with maintenance, I handle the day-to-day operations that keep the house running smoothly.
 I prioritize open communication, mutual respect, and accountability—both to uphold program standards and to foster trust with each woman in the home.
 Whether it's reporting notable behavior, ordering supplies, or preparing a room for a new arrival, every task I take on is rooted in the belief that housing is more than just shelter—it's a foundation for transformation.